 Sexually transmitted infections

 are an important risk for all teens, gay or straight.
-Gay teens are particularly at risk for HIV because this infection is still common among older gay men.
+Male teens who are gay are particularly at risk for HIV because this infection is still common among older gay men.

-can help prevent transmission of HIV, but inexperienced teens may not know how to ensure that they are used.
+can help prevent transmission of HIV, but inexperienced teens may not know how to ensure that they are used properly.
 When a teen gets HIV, symptoms may not appear for many years.
 Counseling and testing can protect teens and help them to get proper treatment.

 "Healthcare concerns for gay and lesbian teens are very hard to separate from psychosocial concerns," says Dr. Rudy.
 "Usually, teens go through stages where they just feel different from other kids.
 Then they go through stages of confusion about their emotional and physical attractions to people of the same sex where they're not at all sure what their actual orientation is."